 Worth getting out of bed for

 Get barely out of bed for an in-room massage, or venture downstairs for a cooking class with Patricia and Emanuel (Thursdays and Sundays only, classes are in English).
 They’ll give you the inside line on modern Portuguese cuisine, but beware, the classes sell like hot custard tarts, so book ahead.
 In the local area, gallery hop (Ap’arte and O! are good places to start) and shop in Centro Commercial Bombarda, which houses independent fashion and home boutiques such as Storytailors and Piurra.
+A little further down, concept store Early Made Cedofeita resides in one of the Bombarda Art District's iconic industrial buildings, selling locally-produced pieces just steps from it's partnered restaurant.
 Or to delve a little deeper, ask at reception for an art, food or photography tour.
 The storied Lello is the grandest of bookshops, magic enough to inspire JK Rowling and many a muggle before and since.
 For a day out, take a trip up the Douro Valley to explore the port vineyards, and tour the riverside cellars back in the city to sample the end product.
 Or, explore the city with an architecture tour, taking in Gustave Eiffel’s bridge over the Douro and countless crumblier relics.
 To work off brunch try a bike tour up and down the hilly streets, or a gentler riverside ride along some of the 70 kilometres of cycle paths.
 After dark, hit the theatre district for a show, or head to the angular Casa da Música concert hall for proof that good acoustics don’t always come in domes.
 The hotel staff are on hand to advise and book any of the above and more.

 Wine bar Reitoria is known for its steak, but we think its foccacia sandwiches are especially well done.
 Add a jug of juicy sangria and let a lazy lunchtime happily slip by.
 Chef José Avillez gives his name and kitchen wizardry to Cantinho do Avillez, where crack-pot dishes include ‘exploding’ olives, liver with port marmalade, and sautéed scallops with trout eggs.
-For Porto’s finest dining, DOP by star local restaurateur Rui Paula, is sleek and sophisticated in an historic building.
-The menu matches the setting, with modern makeovers given to traditional classics such as goat, sausage and plenty of seafood.
+In the Bombarda Art District, industrial-inspired Early Cadofeita pairs farm-to-fare dishes with custom cocktails and home-brewed beers.

 BB gourmet does a popular brunch buffet, with puffed-up pastries, fruit-laden pancakes and eggs all sorts of ways.